 Terpene mapping in cannabis can help indicate which strains and products will help fight insomnia, relieve anxiety, ease pain, or improve cognitive function – among other therapeutic benefits.

 Cannabis Testing in Lakeland, FL

-Modern Canna Science provides a full range of cannabis testing for MMTC’s, authorized distributors, cultivators, and licensed marijuana regulators.
-For more cannabis resources and information about our Cannabinoid profiling services and analytics, please contact our Lakeland, Florida headquarters.
+Modern Canna provides a full range of cannabis testing for MMTC’s, and a full range of hemp testing for licensed hemp cultivators, processors, and distributors.
+For more information about our cannabis and hemp analytical services, please contact us today.

 Additional Cannabis Terpenes Resources:

 - MaryJanes Diary, 11 MARIJUANA TERPENES YOU SHOULD KNOW ABOUT https://maryjanesdiary.com/terpenes/

 - Alchimia, Marijuana terpenes and their effects https://www.alchimiaweb.com/blogen/marijuana-terpenes-effects/